JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/data-links.md

    - Review any permissions or access settings

 4. **Approve the link creation**
-   - Click "Approve," "Create Link," or similar confirmation button
+   - Click "Create Data Link"
-   - The dialog may offer additional options

-5. **Enable automatic links (optional)**
-   - The dialog may offer to enable automatic link creation for similar future actions
-   - Choose this option to streamline future link creation
+   - Choose the "enable automatic data link creation" option to streamline future link creation

-6. **Copy the generated link**
+6. **Share the generated links**
-   - The dialog or interface will display the new link
-   - Copy and share as needed

-### Method 2: Properties Panel

-1. **Navigate to your Zarr directory**
-   - Use any navigation method to reach the folder containing your Zarr or OME-Zarr data
-   - Ensure you're at the directory level, not inside the Zarr structure

-2. **Open the Properties Panel**
-   - The Properties Panel is located on the right side of the file browser
-   - If not visible, look click the expand icon on the right side of the file browser toolbar
-   - OR right click on the Zarr directory and select "view properties" from the pop-up menu

-3. **Locate the Overview tab**
-   - Click on the "Overview" tab within the Properties Panel
-   - This tab shows general information about the selected directory

-4. **Enable the data link**
-   - Find the data link toggle switch
-   - Click the switch to enable link creation
-   - The switch will change state to indicate the link is active

-5. **Copy the generated link**
-   - Once enabled, a shareable URL will be generated
-   - Copy this URL to share with others
-   - The link will remain active until you disable it
+   - When you open the data in a tool, it uses the data link to access your data.
+Certain tools, such as Neuroglancer, also save your viewer state in the URL.
+You can copy the URL in the address bar and send it to a collaborator and they will see the same view of the data.

 ![Data Link Success](../../../assets/fileglancer-data-link-success.png)
 *Successful data link creation showing the generated URL and external viewer integration options*

-## Creating Data Links for Any Directory
+## Creating data links for non-Zarr data

-You can create data links for any directory, not just Zarr files:
+You can create data links for any directory, not just Zarr files.
+This is especially useful for other image file formats such as the Saalfeld Lab's N5 format.

 1. **Navigate to the target directory**
    - Use any navigation method to reach the desired folder